 Why Package the App and Its Automation Together?

-The need for service-oriented automation motivates a central design principle of Habitat: Habitat is automation that travels with the app.
+The need for service-oriented automation motivates a central design principle of Chef Habitat: Chef Habitat is automation that travels with the app.
 The artifact used for deployment contains both the application and its automation.

 Let’s put this in context.
 Scalability is really only achievable when intelligence itself is distributed.
 By scalability we mean more than the ability of an application to adapt to increased demand.
 We also mean human cognitive scalability.
 Operations teams must be able to understand what's going on in their systems.
 It's easier for them to do this if they only need to understand what's happening between a few services.
 It's much more difficult to look at a central orchestration point that describes the entire ecosystem.

 Mark Burgess is the father of configuration management theory and the author of CFEngine.
 He distinguishes between a centralized approach, which he calls obligation-based, and a decentralized approach, which he calls promise-based.
 He asserts that promise-based systems scale much better, both from a technical perspective as well as from the perspective of cognitive load.

 Obligation-based approaches, as applied to application management, assume that an application is "dumb," that it has no capacity for self-governance and that it must be managed by an overarching system, an orchestrator, which dictates how it should behave.
 We call this automation by side-effect, which is where we try to set up preconditions for an application—one that does not know it is being automated—and then try to recover from the inevitable failures.
 Such a system must anticipate every contingency and edge case.
 When systems were simpler and applications monolithic, this may have been possible but given the complexity of today's environments, obligation systems are themselves convoluted and brittle, resource intensive and, of course, represent a single point of failure.